20 Surefire Signs Your Relationship Is Over

 16. You're not talking about the future anymore

 "Couples in the throes of romance discuss the future enthusiastically," says Carmel Jones, a sex and relationship counselor.
 They regularly discuss things like what's next in their careers, where they want to live, and whether or not they want to have kids.
 "Looking toward the future is a relationship 'vital sign.'
 When talk of the future fades, this is usually an indication that the relationship is heading south."

-To be fair, this could be caused by a whole host of things, but it might be sign your relationship is causing you more harm than good.
-“Studies show that hair loss can be a leading indicator of elevated stress levels,” Limongello notes.
-“People can lose their hair for a multitude of reasons—a troubled relationship can certainly be one of them.
-If you are experiencing hair loss, it can be an extremely good idea to evaluate all aspects of your lifestyle.”
+To be fair, this could be caused by a whole host of things, but it might be a sign your relationship is over—and that it could be causing you more harm than good.
+"Studies show that hair loss can be a leading indicator of elevated stress levels," Limongello notes.
+"People can lose their hair for a multitude of reasons—a troubled relationship can certainly be one of them.
+If you are experiencing hair loss, it can be an extremely good idea to evaluate all aspects of your lifestyle."

-Though it’s a more subtle signal, “group dates at the expense of one-on-one dates indicates a dangerous level of emotional distance and could be a sign that you or your partner want to phase out the relationship,” Jones says.
-“While going out with other couples can be a fun and healthy activity, it’s lethal to the relationship if it completely replaces traditional dates.”
+Though it's one of the more subtle signs a relationship is over, "group dates at the expense of one-on-one dates indicate a dangerous level of emotional distance and could be a sign that you or your partner want to phase out the relationship," Jones says.
+"While going out with other couples can be a fun and healthy activity, it's lethal to the relationship if it completely replaces traditional dates."